 You should hear at least one tone distinctly lower than either of the two generating tones.
 The first difference tone, on which this training will focus, is two octaves below the g3 at g1.
 (From here forward, the term 'difference tone' should be taken to mean 'first difference tone' unless otherwise specified.)
 It may sound a bit like background hum in your speakers of the sort that you are accustomed to ignore.
 Some people, especially those listening at lower speaker volumes, describe this difference tone as considerably quieter than either of the generating tones; others find it every bit as loud and salient as the generating tones or even more so.
 Since the tone is a perfect two octaves below the lower generator, it may also harmoniously "fuse" with that generator to some extent.
 Titchener recommends that you listen to the stimulus several times, until you are "entirely satisfied with [your] introspections" (1901-1905, vol. I, part 1, p.
 41).

 If you did not hear the difference tone, try either increasing the volume on your speakers, switching to headphones, or reducing background noise.
-If you still do not hear the difference tone, you might try listening to g1 at a lower volume, so that its loudness more closely matches that of the expected difference tone; or you might listen to the stimulus first at a low volume (which should make the difference tone inaudible), then at a higher volume, listening for the addition of a lower pitched tone.
-If you still feel unable to hear the difference tone, try listening to the remedial stimuli below (not adapted from Titchener), which most people find to contain obvious difference tones.
+If you still do not hear the difference tone, you might try listening to g1 at a lower volume, so that its loudness more closely matches that of the expected difference tone; or you might listen to the stimulus first at a low volume (which may make the difference tone inaudible), then at a higher volume, listening for the addition of a lower pitched tone.
+If you still feel unable to hear the difference tone, try listening to the remedial stimuli below (not adapted from Titchener), which most people (but not all) find to contain obvious difference tones.
 If you heard the difference tone in g3+b3 and you wish to abide closely by Titchener's presentation, you should skip the remedial tones for now, though of course you may return to them after the training procedure is complete.

 Optional Interlude: Remedial Stimuli